sscretchen/sscretchen/README.md

   </tr>
   <tr>
     <td>VS Code</td>
     <td>IDE of choice.
 VS is helpful because of its built in tools but specifically the ATT&CK extension (VSCode ATT&CK).
-That extension has a feature that lets you create MD files with direct links to MITRE ATT&CK website and their extensive knowledge base.</td>
+That extension has a feature that lets you create MD files with direct links to MITRE ATT&CK website and their extensive knowledge base.
+VS also supports YARA</td>
   </tr>
 </tbody></table>